More Amphibian Adventures

-About the photo: Grumman Widgeon N56198 waits at the ramp in Kodiak channel in the
+Left: Grumman Widgeon N56198 waits at the ramp by the Kodiak Channel in the mid-

-Bob Hall in a new SeaBee in Seattle, preparing to head to Kodiak in 1947.
+Left: Bob Hall in a new SeaBee in Seattle, preparing to head to Kodiak in 1947.
+Right: A Kodiak Airways SeaBee preparing to take off in this 1953 photo

 The SeaBee was a unique amphibian, designed to be popular with the private pilot

 market.
-It had only one engine, a “pusher” with the prop facing the tail.
-It looked
+It had a “pusher” engine, with the prop facing the tail.
+It looked a little

 With seven outlying villages and twenty-

-Norman Smith, in 1951, at the seaplane ramp that used to be at Mission Beach in Kodiak.
-My
+Above: A Sikorsky amphibian loads up and takes off.
+They were taken by my Dad, Rev. Norman Smith, in 1951, at the seaplane ramp that used to be at Mission Beach in Kodiak.

 The Consolidated PB-